MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/error-install-windows-internal-database.md

 ---
 title: MSSQL$MICROSOFT##WID service was unable to log on as NT SERVICE\MSSQL$MICROSOFT##WID error when you install WID in Windows Server 2012
-description: Describes an issue in which installation of WID fails on a computer that's running Windows Server 2012.
+description: Describes an issue where you can't install Windows Internal Database on a computer running Windows Server 2012.
 Provides workarounds. ms.date: 09/08/2020
 author: Deland-Han
 ms.author: delhan